-A player may not sell shares which were purchased in the current SDR.
+A player may not sell shares of railroads in which he/she purchased shares in the current SDR.

-1.11) Movement Of Share Values In An SDR
+1.14) Movement Of Share Values In An SDR

 Share values can be adjusted in the following ways in an SDR:

 - Down one row for each share sold by a player - Up one row at the end of the SDR if 100% of the shares are in player's hands.